AdamAzuddin/Afterkelas/README.md

 1. Open Visual Studio Code (VS Code).
 2. In VS Code, go to Source Control (`Ctrl + Shift + G`).
+3. If you haven't installed git, please do so from [git-scm.com/](https://git-scm.com/downloads)
-3. Click on "Clone Repository".
+4. Click on "Clone Repository".
-4. Paste the copied repository link and choose a local directory to clone the project into.
+5. Paste the copied repository link and choose a local directory to clone the project into.

 ### 3. Install Node.js and Required Dependencies

 1. Ensure you have Node.js installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/).
 2. Open a terminal in VS Code or any terminal of your choice.
 3. Navigate to the project directory.
-4. Run the following command on the terminal (you can use keyboard shortcut ctrl + ` to access it) to install project dependencies:
+4. Run the following command on the terminal (you can use keyboard shortcut `ctrl + ~ `to access it) to install project dependencies:

 ```bash
 npm install